-Law Enforcement Communications System - Infrastructure replacement and Installation has been ongoing, with complete system implementation occurring January 2010.
-This system is used by every police agency in Monroe County.
-Reengineering, optimization, and final infrastructure installation will provide an FCC narrowband compliant system that will be converted from analog to digital technology.
-The system goal is the public safety standard of 95% on-street coverage, 95% of the time.
+Law Enforcement Communications System - Initial infrastructure replacement and installation of the police voice communications systems, used by every police agency in Monroe County, occurred in January 2010.
+The County continues to optimize the system to reach the system goal of the public safety standard of 95% on street coverage, 95% of the time.
+This system uses digital technology and is FCC narrowband compliant